 - My habits

-In the middle circle, write everything you have some influence over but which you don’t directly control, such as:
+In the middle circle, instruct them to write everything they have some influence over but which they don’t directly control, such as:

 - My health